What loan sizes & terms can you offer?

 The difference between the total loan and the amount released on ‘Day 1’ is released through stage payments throughout the build rather than in one amount.

-Before each stage payment is released, the lender will usually instruct the surveyor to re-inspect the site to ensure the work has been completed to a satisfactory standard.
+Before each stage payment is released, the lender will usually instruct the surveyor, or a quantity surveyor to re-inspect the site to ensure the work has been completed to a satisfactory standard.
 They will also want to ensure your project is progressing well and is on track.
 Your offer letter will state the cost of the re-inspections clearly and you need to account for this as part of the overall cost of finance.

 The lender will look at your costings and take the opinion of professionals to ensure your cash flow is not compromised throughout the build and for the timing of stage payments.
 It is important that your costings are as accurate as possible because they will be used to project likely points for staged draw downs.